mendix/docs/content/refguide/native-template.md

 #### 5.2.2 Android icons

-The icons configuration needs to be defined in a versioned json formatted config file under *assets/icons/android.json*.
+The icons' configuration needs to be defined in a versioned json formatted config file under *assets/icons/android.json*.

 The actual asset files defined under filename are expected to be available next to the config file.